OFT investigates payday lending practices

-LONDON The Office of Fair Trading has launched investigations into several payday lenders over aggressive debt collection and expressed its concern about general poor practice within the sector.
+LONDON Britain's consumer watchdog has launched investigations into several payday lenders over aggressive debt collection and expressed its concern about general poor practice within the sector.

 Payday lenders offer short-term loans, which are intended to be paid back when borrowers receive their wages.
 Britons have increasingly turned to these loans as mainstream banks have tightened their criteria for granting short-term credit.